Benjamin-Wall/Advanced-Discord-Bot/README.md

-play [YOUTUBE URL] - This can play a YouTube song, only 1 at a time skip - This skips the current song and plays the next one stop - This stops the currently playing song and disconnects the bot from the channel userinfo - This shows whoever typed the command there profile info images [SEARCH TERM] - This gets a random image everyime based upon the search results memes - This gets a random meme from reddit, but there is alot of duplicates float [INSPECT URL] - This gets the float for the given inspect link playlist [YOUTUBE URL ID] - Adds all the songs from the playlist to the queue np - To get the currently playing song
+play [YOUTUBE URL] - This can play a YouTube song, only 1 at a time skip - This skips the current song and plays the next one stop - This stops the currently playing song and disconnects the bot from the channel userinfo [@NAME] - This shows the authors profile info, it will also show the mentioned persons info images [SEARCH TERM] - This gets a random image everytime based upon the search results memes - This gets a random meme from Reddit, but there is alot of duplicates float [INSPECT URL] - This gets the float for the given inspect link playlist [YOUTUBE URL ID] - Adds all the songs from the playlist to the queue np - To get the currently playing song